Lightning-Universe/Triton-Server_component/README.md

 ### Run it locally

 Since installing Triton can be tricky (and not officially supported) in different operating systems, we use docker internally to run the Triton server.
-Keep in mind that the docker image is very huge (about 20 GB).
+Keep in mind that the docker image is very huge (about 20 GB) and can affect the startup time on the first time you run it.
 This component expects the docker is already installed in your system.
 Note that you don't need to install docker if you are running the component only on cloud.

 Run it locally using